dlt-hub/dlt/docs/website/docs/pipelines/strapi.md

 ## Grab API token

-1. Login to your Strapi account.
+1. Log in to your Strapi account
-2. Click on `⚙️ settings` in the left-hand sidebar menu.
+2. Click on `⚙️ settings` in the left-hand sidebar menu
-3. In the settings menu, go to ‘API tokens’ option that is present under global settings.
+3. In the settings menu, go to the `API tokens` option that is present under global settings
-4. Click on “Create new API token”
+4. Click on `Create new API token`
-5. Fill in the details like Name, description, and token duration.
+5. Fill in the details like `Name`, `description`, and `token duration`
-6. In the token type drop-down menu, you can select Read Only, Full access or custom permissions for the API.
-(If setting custom permission, make sure to select `find` and `findOne`.
+6. In the token type drop-down menu, you can select `Read Only`, `Full access` or custom permissions for the API (note: if setting a custom permission, please make sure to select `find` and `findOne`.
-7. API token will be displayed on clicking the “save” button.
+7. API token will be displayed on clicking the “save” button
-8. Copy the token displayed.
-(The token created will be used in configuring dlt secrets )
+8. Copy the token displayed (i.e. the token will be used in configuring `dlt` secrets)

 ## Initialize the pipeline